7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 7/exercise 1.md

 `reverse(Bin)`:

-You can pretty much use a binary like a list, but instead of using cons, `|`, to add elements to a binary, you use a comma: `<<ToAdd, SomeBinary/binary>>`.
-And in pattern matching, instead of using:
+Constructing a binary is much like constructing a list, but instead of using cons, `|`, to add element to a binary you use a comma: `<< ItemToAdd, SomeBinary/binary >>`.
+And when pattern matching binaries, the equivalent of:

      [H|T]

- you use:
+is:

      <<X, Rest/binary>>